BlueN1nja1/Eleven/README.md

 Custom Roms?:
 ---------------------------------------------------------------------------------------------------------------------
-For those who want to include this in their rom: I'm working on it, keep an eye on this repo linked here and stay tuned: https://github.com/lopez05656/ElevenMT-Unported
+For those who want to include this in their rom: I'm working on it, keep an eye on the repo linked here and stay tuned: https://github.com/lopez05656/ElevenMT-Unported

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------